extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 * Add, delete, or show specific IP Fabric topology information

-This solution currently supports External Border Gateway Protocol (eBGP) workflow to provision an IP Fabric.
+This solution currently supports External Border Gateway Protocol (eBGP) workflow to provision an IP Fabric on VDX switches.
 This can be handled in two ways:

 * Using the Zero-Touch Provisioning (ZTP) process provided by Brocade VDX switches.
 * Using a manual process with command line interface (CLI) commands or the